Reactor (video game): Reception

-Tilt gave the game 93%, and said "A classic Gottlieb game that relies on physics for its gameplay, which is quite rewarding."
+Tilt gave the game 93%, calling it "a classic Gottlieb game that relies on physics for its gameplay, which is quite rewarding."

-A 1983 reviewer for Hi-Res magazine wrote, "VCS Reactor's main flaw is not in the game itself, but the flexibility of the controlling joystick.
+A reviewer for Hi-Res magazine wrote of the Atari 2600 version, "VCS Reactor's main flaw is not in the game itself, but the flexibility of the controlling joystick.
 The trackball controller of the Gottlieb version is gone, replaced by the lackluster Atari joystick.
 The stiffness of the joystick makes it difficult to direct your ship with any great degree of precision."